embar-/pdsa-grapher/README.md

 Page layout:
 - The right side displays filters that define what and how to display:
   - The top bar holds instructions.
-  - Set your layout - options for node arrangement in the graph.
+  - Set your drawing engine and layout.
+    - The default **Viz** engine displays tables in the graph with their columns in rows.
+      - The classic Graphviz **dot** layout is more suitable for viewing hierarchies.
+      - For free table arrangement in space, we recommend Graphviz **fdp**.
+    - The old Cytoscape engine is suitable if you do not need to display columns and if there are few tables (with many tables, the browser may freeze).
   - Select tables to graph or add list of tables to graph (comma separated).
   - Checkbox `Get neighbors` lets you display all tables that connect to your selection tables.
 - The left side displays network of your tables.
+You can drag tables, and double-click to see more detailed information in a pop-up.
 - The bottom part displays detailed information:
   - Info about columns of selected tables (usually PDSA sheet 'columns')
   - Info on displayed tables (usually PDSA sheet 'tables')